• Latest

 Market challenges have two aspects.
 Startups that are pioneers in their industry need to interact with a new market, which may be new territory.
 There are also startups in an existing market offering a new service or product.

 In both cases, determining the user intent can be more difficult than normal.
-These startups may find analysing competitors difficult because startups may not know their competitors or no direct rivals may exist.
+These startups may find analyzing competitors difficult because startups may not know their competitors or no direct rivals may exist.
 This often makes building an SEO strategy based on data a challenge.

 Limited resources